-If you’re a programmer at the beginning of your career – whether you’ve just graduated or are about to graduate – you know your skills are in strong demand.
+If you’re at the beginning of your career and looking for programming jobs, you know your skills are in strong demand.

-Many firms are seeking skilled programmers, and if you are an expert in one of the most popular programming languages (Java or C++, for example), you’re likely to have some great job options.
+Many firms are seeking skilled programmers, and if you are an expert in one of the most popular programming languages (Java or C++, for example), you likely have some great job options.
 But it’s important to be strategic about your initial career choices.
-A recent article by Robert Half Technology’s senior executive director, John Reed, offers excellent tips on assessing entry-level programming jobs.
-Reed points out that while starting pay is important, don’t forget to consider the entire package offered, as well as the skills you’ll have the chance to develop at a firm.
-Check out the full article below to see all of his tips for choosing the best entry-level programming job.

 Here are five tips for assessing entry-level programming jobs to help you choose the one that’s right for you:

 1. Look at the money.
 Depending on the employer, the starting salary for entry-level programming jobs can vary dramatically from one opportunity to another.
 It may be fairly low, especially if your first gig is with a startup, or it could approach six figures if you sign with a large, established company and you have in-demand skills.